gouwschristo/rainbow-cursor/README.md

 ## <b>Themes</b>
-Feel free to create your own themes, below is some suggestions.
+Feel free to create your own themes, below are some suggestions.

 `;; Peaceful`